 Certainly some brave Friends have, for many decades, attempted just this kind of policy solution.
 And indeed there are policy solutions that exist in some meetings and in the world around us.
 The question we are asking is: have these solutions met our needs?
 Are we really aware of what our needs are?
 Are we living in that life and power?

-We want to speak out of the silence, with gratitude, the contributions to the corporate whole of three Friends in particular: Judy Brutz, Sarah Allen. and Margaret Webb.
+We want to speak out of the silence, with gratitude, the contributions to the corporate whole of three Friends in particular: Judy Brutz, Windy Cooler, Sarah Allen. and Margaret Webb.

 Margaret is the former pastor at New Garden Friends in North Carolina.
-Margaret is the co-author, with Windy Cooler, of the discernment model that the convener of this series, Windy, has used with Quaker communities in crisis for three years and is using as the grounding for this project.
+Margaret is the co-author, with Windy Cooler, of the discernment model that grounded the Listening Project and that Windy has used with Quaker communities in crisis for three years.

 Sarah has contributed the query that is the grounding for this project, for which she has transformed the famous words of our founder George Fox on the topic of war.